adiospace/dotfiles/README.md

     make iterm-colors

-**Note:** After this, you have to manually load the adio preset from iTerm2 preferences.
+**Note:** After this, you have to manually load the adio preset from iTerm2's Preferences.

 To do all of the above: